mattcaron/misc_notes/install.xubuntu.22.04.md

    And, neither the mdadm nor the cryptsetup tools are installed in the chroot, and we need those for grub to be able to do useful things with the md arrays, and to be able to boot afterwards.
-So, install them, then rebuild the initramfs.
+So, install them.

        apt install mdadm cryptsetup-initramfs